-All writers learn to scrawl before they write by copying artists they admire.
+All writers learn to scribble before they write by copying artists they admire.
 That's why people say imitation is more flattering than applause.

-It starts with Style, an aggregate of stolen voices, borrowing from the artists we devour—that's probably why it's called “taste”.
-The parts that get lost in translation, we replace with our own innovations.
-Slowly, we develop a style of our own, then a spectrum of styles we can apply on command.
+It starts with developing a Style: an aggregate of stolen voices, borrowed from the writers we devour—that's probably why we call it “taste”.
+The pieces that get lost in translation, we replace with our own innovations.
+Slowly, we develop a style of our own, then a spectrum of styles we can summon on command.

-But Style isn't Voice.
-It's akin to an accent.
+But Style isn't the same as Voice.
+Style is more akin to an accent.

-Artists make the decision to open up their inner worlds and share them through their art.
+I think artists of every kind make the decision to open up their inner worlds through their work.

-But gravity requires a great deal of mass: what you gain when you step back from imitation and step into yourself, standing firmly to face the World with the full weight of your own.
+But strong gravity requires a great deal of mass: what you gain when you step back from imitation and step into your own being, standing firmly to face the world with the full weight of your own.

-It's this gravity that draws us to the Voices of other writers, but we somehow expect to find for ourselves in the private pages of what we read.
+It's this gravity that draws us to the Voices of other writers.
+Yet we'll spend years looking for our own Voice somewhere in the pages of their work.

-You only find your Voice by the sound of who you are when you speak before the World, from a corner of your own world, and hear it echo back.
+You only find your Voice by the sound of who you are when you speak from your inner world and hear it echo throughout this one.

 But first, you have to speak.